Hospitality 2026: Twelve Strategic Shifts Driving Commercial Outperformance

 Five.
 Labor Model Reinvention and Technology Enabled Productivity

-Winning operators rely on demand linked scheduling, mobile work management, and streamlined guest technology for simple tasks.
+Winning operators rely on demand-linked scheduling, mobile work management, and streamlined guest technology for simple tasks.
 This frees colleagues for higher value interactions such as personalization, cross selling, and problem resolution.
 Cross training expands flexibility during peaks.
 The right scorecard joins labor cost, guest satisfaction, and ancillary attachment so teams can see the tradeoffs and make better daily decisions.

 Billy Richards Consulting Action Framework